Seed Programme 2025 launched!

 Evaluation Process

-• Applicants will be expectedly informed about the results in December 2024.
+• Applicants will be expectedly informed about the results end of January 2026.

 Evaluation Process

-• Applicants will be expectedly informed about the results in December 2024.
+• Applicants will be expectedly informed about the results end of January 2026.

 Final Report